5GEVE/mso-lo/README.md

 If everything works with the new dependencies, run `pipenv lock` and commit both `Pipfile` and `Pipfile.lock`.

-### Add a new NFVO driver
+### Add a new NFVO/RANO driver

-To create a new NFVO driver, it is enough to create a new python module extending the `Driver` interface.
+To create a new NFVO/RANO driver, it is enough to create a new python module extending the `Driver` interface.
 For example, let's create `adaptation_layer/driver/onap.py`: